 One could perhaps see the value in sending emails in a suitable month.
 I mean, if you are doing silly things like sending Christmas offers in the height of summer, then perhaps you are a little misguided.
 But, the articles that claim you should send certain emails at a certain point in time, on certain days, in certain conditions, are just plain foolish.

 Even emails with limited time offers are not affected by what time of day they are sent.
 I promise you, the sources that claim most emails are opened at 11am are lying to you.
 They are peaks that are born from large companies loading data through malware and firewall programs, so that the emails sent by customers over the last 24 hours may be read safely by people in 9 to 5 office settings.
 Around 11am is when office workers start reading all the consumer emails that have been sent.
-The myth that most emails are read at 11am is due simply to results being skewered by office workers who’s business it is to open and read emails.
+The myth that most emails are read at 11am is due simply to results being skewered by office workers whose business it is to open and read emails.

 Remove Emails Recipients Who Do Not Open or Respond (Moronic Advice)

 This piece of advice is terrible.
 They say you should prune your email list to get rid of the dead emails, but doing so is a terrible idea.
 The only conceivable way I can agree with this advice is if you are paying £300 to send 50,050 emails, and they offer a price break down to £230 if you only send 50,000 emails.
-That is the only suitable reason why you would prune your email list, especially if your list was built correctly through a double-opt in process.
+That is the only suitable reason why you would prune your email list, especially if your list was built correctly through a double-opt-in process.
 On the other hand, if you bought your email list from Larry the VPN company janitor, then perhaps scrap the whole list and start building your own from scratch.

-For example, the woman receiving your monthly sock emails may like your socks, but is always receiving socks from her husband and mother.
+For example, the woman receiving your monthly sock emails may like your socks but is always receiving socks from her husband and mother.
 Perhaps she even shares your emails with her family, and they run out and buy them for her.
 She never buys from your emails, so you remove her from your email list.
 Then, next month her mother dies, and she falls into a deep depression, so her husband leaves.
 She wants to make herself feel better with a bulk order of comfortable socks.
 But, to add to her misery, you pruned her from your email list and she hasn’t received offers in weeks.

 Want Good Advice About Email Marketing Mistakes?
 (Take Our Advice)